NaotoTujimoto/R_code_example/README.md

 # R_code_example
-This repository include the development
+This repository include the development of R code